newtfire/newTutorials/rubyJekyll/tutorial.md

 This will take a few minutes to fetch gem info and resolve dependencies and eventually return you to the command prompt.
 Wait for it.

-Look in your directory now and you'll find a file named Gemfile with no file extension.
-You may also see a Gemfile.lock.
+Look in your directory now and you'll find a file named `Gemfile` with no file extension.
+You will also see a Gemfile.lock.
+(Gem.lock is there to "lock" the gem versions you've installed in place until you're ready to update your bundle of gems—which you can do by entering the command `bundle update`.)

 Open the Gemfile (as a text file), and you'll see a few lines of code like this: